SaniaMB/Todo-list/README.md

 # Todo-list
-Store and manage tasks the right way
+To store and manage tasks
+## 🤝 Contributing
+Contributions are welcomed!
+Please fork the repository and submit your changes via a pull request.